The Season of Wood

 [2 of 4 in the series]

 Wood sizzling in the stove is the most obvious sign your wood is too wet!
 And burning wet wood is a major safety hazard.
-It creates excessive smoke production leading to potential creosote problems in your chimney.
+It creates excessive smoke, leading to potential creosote problems in your chimney.
 In sufficient quantities, creosote becomes the highly combustible fuel for a chimney fire.

-It takes soft wood at least four to six months for firewood to air-dry to an acceptable (less than 20 percent) moisture level.
+It takes softwood at least four to six months to air-dry to an acceptable moisture level (less than 20 per cent) to be used as firewood.
 You'll be disappointed if you order your wood just before the cold hits, thinking it will dry outside during the winter.
 Very little drying takes place after October.
 You need the summer sun and breezes.

-Very important is how you cut, and store your firewood.
-Cut your wood to length, and split it to the right size for your firebox.
+How you cut and store your firewood is very important.
+Cut your wood to length and split it to the right size for your firebox.
 Smaller pieces burn cleaner because they have more surface area exposed to the flame.

 Stack your wood in rows, not in rounded heaps.
 Allow airflow underneath by stacking your wood off the ground on poles or pallets.
 Leave about 6 inches between rows for air circulation.
 To keep the rain and snow off your wood, cover the top with a tarp or other material.
 Leave the sides exposed to the wind.
 If possible, stack your rows in a sunny location.

 Remember, burn only well-seasoned wood.
-Never burn garbage treated or manufactured wood products (like cardboard), flyers, or plastics.
+Never burn garbage, treated or manufactured wood products (like cardboard), flyers or plastics.
 They will cause wood-smoke production and often the emission of toxic chemicals.
+Next